Mriganka69/StudentManagementSystem/README.md

 - **Student Dashboard:** Overview of courses, grades, and attendance.
 - **Dashboard:** New users details.

-## Features to be added soon
-- **Course Management:** Add, edit, and delete courses with relevant details.
-- **Teacher Dashboard:** Manage courses, grades, and attendance for students.

 ## Technologies Used
 - **Frontend:** Bootstrap